magento/devdocs/src/guides/v2.3/config-guide/cli/config-cli-subcommands-index.md

 -  `Catalog Search Fulltext` can be paralleled by store views.
 -  `Category Product` can be paralleled by store views.
 -  `Catalog Price` can be paralleled by website and customer groups.
--  `Catalog Permissions` can be paralleed by customer groups.
+-  `Catalog Permissions` can be paralleled by customer groups.

 If you want to use parallelization, you must set one of the available modes of dimensions for the product price indexer: